AMDG Annual Fund

 Helps fulfill a portion of the "GAP" for each student.
 To maintain a level of affordability, Prep has committed to a tuition subsidy of $3,430 for each student.

-Covers the annual financial aid package for those students needing additional assistance above and beyond the tuition subsidy.
+Covers the average financial aid package for those students needing additional assistance above and beyond the tuition subsidy.

 Provides financial assistance to help those students with the most exceptional circumstances.